VSCode-Lamner/VSCode-Generate-Comments/README.md

 \
 &nbsp;

-## Known Issues
+## General Issues

-No known issues to date
+No known issues to date.
+\
+&nbsp;

+## Security Issues

+We are not aware of any security issues.
+The server is run locally using an open source machine learning model, but this extension project does not maintain that code repository, thus we cannot guarantee changes to that code will may compromise security.
+See the [following](#lamner-model) section for a link to the server model's repository.
 \
 &nbsp;